feyntrop

 make clean && make

-If the compilation fails, check if you have a suitable C++ compiler installed (see below for macOS problems).
+If the compilation fails, check if a suitable C++ compiler is installed (see below for macOS problems).

 Problems specific to macOS